MessageBird logo

 Which is more reliable, MessageBird or Twilio?

-From January 23rd to April 23rd, MessageBird showed an error rate of 0.00% while Twilio showed 0.00%.
+From February 15th to May 14th, MessageBird showed an error rate of 0.00% while Twilio showed 0.00%.
 Both rates are within acceptable thresholds for production SMS delivery, and Knock automatically retries failed requests to minimize the impact of transient errors.

 Which is more popular, MessageBird or Twilio?